Moore Public Schools

 Title VII &

-Title VII and Johnson O’Malley are federally funded programs designed to meet the unique needs of American Indian Students in our public school system.
+Title VI and Johnson O’Malley are federally funded programs designed to meet the unique needs of American Indian Students in our public school system.
 Our goals are to promote academic achievement, improve attendance, and graduation rates, and promote understanding of the American Indian culture.

 Eligibility for Services